Why Nutrition Is Important During Addiction Recovery

-Silver Ridge Recovery provides nutritional support and meal planning advice for all people in drug rehab.
+Silver Ridge provides nutritional support and meal planning advice for all people in drug rehab.
 Yet nutritional support is commonly overlooked as a part of the overall addiction recovery process.

 Most people recovering from substance abuse disorders tend to focus primarily on medication, counseling, and other therapies, often giving little thought to how nutrition can play a role in their recovery.
 However, abusing drugs or alcohol over a period of time can result in developing vitamin deficiencies, which lead to an increased risk of developing a variety of physical and mental health problems.

 A nutrition plan is designed to help address nutritional deficiencies by using good food choices and setting regular meal times.